mrsonne/hubit/examples/car/README.md

 The second run (top) using the cache is much faster than the first run (bottom) that spawns 17 workers to complete the query.

 The model cache can be cleared using the [`clear_cache`][hubit.model.HubitModel.clear_cache]  method on a `Hubit` model.
 To check if a model has an associated cached result use [`has_cached_results`][hubit.model.HubitModel.has_cached_results] method on a `Hubit` model.
-Cached results for all models can be cleared by using [`hubit.clear_hubit_cache`][hubit.__init__.clear_hubit_cache].
+Cached results for all models can be cleared by using [`hubit.clear_hubit_cache()`][hubit.__init__.clear_hubit_cache].

 ### Component-level caching
 Component-level caching can be activated using [set_component_caching][hubit.model.HubitModel.set_component_caching].
 By default component-level caching is off.
 If component-level caching is on, the consumed data for all spawned component workers and the corresponding results will be stored in memory during execution of a query.
 If `Hubit` finds that, in the same query, two workers refer to the same model component and the input data are identical, the second worker will simply use the results produced by the first worker.
 The cache is not shared between sequential queries to a model.
-Also, the component-level cache is not shared between the individual sampling runs using ['get_many'][hubit.model.HubitModel.get_many].
+Also, the component-level cache is not shared between the individual sampling runs using [`get_many`][hubit.model.HubitModel.get_many] method.

 The table below comes from printing the log after running car model 2 with and without component-level caching